-Vector-Borne Infectious Diseases Research
+2. Vector-Borne Infectious Diseases Research Group:

-1) Study on biological properties, virulence and ecological significance of dengue viral quasispecies in mosquito vectors and humans, 2) A survey of Japanese encephalitis virus migration, 3) A study of the influence of arbovirus on seasonal encephalitis of unknown origin, 4) A survey of climate change, mosquito vectors, and virus infection, 5) A study of mosquito vectors, pathogenic mechanism of dengue fever, and anti-infection measures.
+- 1) Study on biological properties, virulence and ecological significance of dengue viral quasispecies in mosquito vectors and humans - 2) A survey of Japanese encephalitis virus migration - 3) A study of the influence of arbovirus on seasonal encephalitis of unknown origin - 4) A survey of climate change, mosquito vectors, and virus - 5) A study of mosquito vectors, pathogenic mechanism of dengue fever, and anti-infection measures - 6) Inter-regional study on dengue virus and vector mosquitos - 7) A study of simian malaria in Vietnam

-Clinical Research Group:
+3. Clinical Research Group:

-1) Pediatric acute respiratory infection cohort research study, 2) A birth cohort study, 3) An immunogenetical analysis of severe dengue fever at Choray Hospital, 4) Establishment of a clinical and epidemiological research data collection system for analysis of the fever of unknown origin
+- 1) Pediatric acute respiratory infection cohort research study - 2) A birth cohort study - 3) An immunogenetical analysis of severe dengue fever at Chorav Hospital - 4) Establishment of a clinical and epidemiological research data collection system for analysis of the fever of unknown origin

-Zoonosis Research Group:
+4. Zoonosis Research Group: